-Each workday, millions of Americans wake up and get ready for work, enjoy their breakfast and coffee, and then start working… without ever leaving their homes.
-This is the result of a paradigm shift in today’s workplace.
-In years past, working from home seemed unrealistic across a number of industries.
-Today, that isn’t the case.
-The Bureau of Labor Statistics recently reported that 23% of employees do some or all of their work at home.
-Flexjobs, a leading job search website specializing in freelance, remote, and part-time jobs, predicts that one-third of employees will work remotely in the next 10 years.
-If your small business has remote workers, you need to make sure they maximize their productivity and efficiency, and it starts by providing them with the right tools, technology and support.
-Failure to do this can be damaging to your bottom line and result in poor employee morale.
-This Balboa Capital blog post features five ways to help your remote workers succeed.
+FlexJobs, a leading job search website specializing in freelance, remote, and part-time jobs, reported that 48% of employers are maintaining some form of remote work for their employees.
+If your small business has remote workers, you must maximize their productivity and efficiency.
+It starts by providing them with the right tools, technology, and support.
+Failure to do this can damage your bottom line and result in poor employee morale.
+This Balboa Capital blog post has tips on how to help your remote workers succeed.

-Project management software and emails are non-verbal, which makes them less personal than voice or video communication.
-Moreover, non-verbal communication can often result in misunderstandings between employees if the information provided isn’t thorough, or if it has a tone that leaves the message unclear.
-To eliminate any confusion and keep everyone on the same page, set aside time to have company conference calls and virtual meet-ups.
-This gives your remote employees and on-site employees the opportunity to talk to each other, recommend ideas, and discuss business-related topics in a more personal and easily understood manner.
-There are a number of software companies that offer affordable cloud-based video conferencing services, and you can even record your meetings in a variety of video formats, if needed.
-A good rule of thumb is to schedule your meetings once or twice a month when it is convenient for all your employees, and ask them to bring some ideas to the table.
+Project management software and emails are non-verbal, making them less personal than voice or video communication.
+Moreover, non-verbal communication can often result in misunderstandings between employees if the information provided is not thorough or has a tone that leaves the message unclear.
+To eliminate confusion and keep everyone on the same page, set aside time for conference calls and virtual meet-ups.